tommikaikkonen/redux-orm-primer/README.md

 ```

 Then we can feed that state to Redux.
 Schema instances have a `reducer` method that returns a reducer function you can plug in to a root reducer.
-A common way to do that is have an `orm` branch in your state.
+A common way to do that is to have an `orm` branch in your state.
 Here's the index.js file that brings the whole app together.

 ```jsx
 // index.js